objective, preparation, what's due, activities, other notes

 Your team's communication instructor can help you with preparation for you 3-ideas elevator speeches.
 You will be able to schedule a time for practice on Sunday.

-There is a credit card training session for all financial officers at 4 PM this Thursday.
+There is a credit card training session for all financial officers this Thursday.
 All financial officers must attend.
 If you have a conflict, please contact Chevalley Duhart to make alternative arrangements.